ndthang0000/nguyen-duc-thang/src/problem6/Readme.md

 # Scoreboard API Module
 This module provides a backend API service for managing and updating a live scoreboard displayed on a website.
 It handles score updates triggered by user actions, ensures security against unauthorized modifications, and supports real-time updates for the top 10 users.

+High Traffic Handling: The system is designed to handle high traffic efficiently.
+Ensure over about many thoudsand request per seconds
 ## Technology Stack
 - Programming Language: Node.js & Typescript
 - Web Framework: Nestjs